bigd4/PyNEP/README.md

 - ase calculator of NEP
 - descriptor and latent descriptor calculation of atoms
 - load and dump for GPUMD dataset
-- phonopy calculation of NEP (need phonopy)
+- phonopy calculation of NEP (need phonopy and spglib)
 - structures select
     + Farthest Point Sampling
 ## Installation